-For the time, they were surprisingly bullish on the quality of California wine, calling the best of it “really good” although always placing Europe in the front rank for the topmost end.
+Yet, for the time, Consumer Reports was surprisingly bullish on California wine, calling the best of it “really good” although always placing Europe in the front rank for the topmost end.
 Some faith was placed in Argentina as an influential wine country.
 Indeed this happened also, finally.

 In this regard, the report seemed unprophetic, as Canadian whisky continued to grow by leaps and bounds in the U.S. from the 1930s until today.

 Now we’ve got to find the beer report, but how?
-There was at least one, I know, c.1949, and probably the Union had rated beer much earlier.
-I can just imagine how it went: “Ballantine IPA has the character of the best pre-Prohibition stock, or India pale, beers.
+There was at least one, I know, issued c.1949, and the Union probably had dealt with beer much earlier.
+One can just imagine how some of it went: “Ballantine IPA has the character of the best pre-Prohibition “stock”, or India pale, beers.
 Expensive but worth it.”.

 Note re images: The early cover of a Consumer Reports magazine was sourced at this Consumer Reports website.
 The second image was sourced at this flickr site, here.
 The third, here.
 All trademarks shown belong to their owners or duly authorized licencees.
 Images are believed available for educational and historical purposes.
 All feedback welcomed.